relativitydev/relativity-trace-documentation/docs/index.md

 -   **NOTE:** Batching action has been deprecated.
 You can still create a Batch Set manually from any saved search.

-2 – Customizing and Running a R­ule
+2 – Customizing and Running a Rule
 -----------------------------------

 After you create a Rule, use the Rule definition page to Enable and Customize